 Q. I have had a road traffic collision which was not my fault and I have just received an approach from the insurers of the person who crashed into me.
 They have told me that they can deal with the claim for me and that it would work out quicker for me to use their services than my own local solicitor.
 I am nervous about accepting their offer.
 What are my options?

 A. Insurers are now much more pro-active and when they realise their insured was at fault for an accident will often now offer to pay for the injured party to use a solicitor but you need to be aware this will be a solicitor of their choice and it is highly unlikely that this will be a local solicitor.
-You will not therefore be able to visit that solicitor to discuss any concerns you might have.
-That solicitors' charges will be paid by the insurer so you may feel that they have a conflict of interests.
+You will not, therefore, be able to visit that solicitor to discuss any concerns you might have.
+That solicitors’ charges will be paid by the insurer so you may feel that they have a conflict of interest.